Pauly's Tattoo On Queen

 Located in Stoney Creek, Ontario, Pauly’s is the place to visit for quality, industry leading art in an unsurpassed atmosphere.
 We specialize in all areas of tattooing, from realism and portraiture to traditional or customized designs, as well as freehand work.

-Inspired by many world-renowned artists, including one of the most influential tattoo artists of this generation Paul Booth, at Pauly’s Tattoo we welcome the opportunity to create dark and mysterious designs, contemporary, old school folk art, impressionism, fine line tattoos and everything in-between – you think it, we ink it.
+Inspired by world-renowned artists, including one of the most influential tattoo artists of this generation, Paul Booth, our team brings creativity and precision to every piece.
+From dark and mysterious designs to contemporary styles, old school folk art, impressionism, fine line tattoos, and everything in between you think it, we ink it.

 CALL US: (905) 662-8804